This author has been an educator, conductor, and trombonist for the past 40 years. His experience qualifies him as an

 We can very simply break down classic rock ‘n’ roll music.
-As we listen to our favorites analyze it from the standpoint of the five basic elements of music:
+As we listen to our favorites analyze them from the standpoint of the five basic elements of music:

 - Rhythm—the biggest change as it exhibited a steady recurring “offbeat” or what we call today a “backbeat”.
 This accented beat is always heard in the snare drum.

 - Melody—very ear-catching and easy to sing along with as well as the thought-provoking lyrics.

 - Harmony—used with rock ‘n’ roll, based around three simple chords with occasional alterations.

 - Timbre (tone quality)—had to do with the changes with the instrumentation of the total band.
 In the early days, the piano or saxophone was featured as the lead instrument.
 By the mid-1950s, the lead instruments changed to electric guitar or piano depending on the group or artist.
 Completing the group would be an electric rhythm guitar, electric bass guitar, and drums.

 - Form—or how it was put together, rock ‘n’ roll was written in a simple song form.
 AABA

 Rock ‘n’ Roll was definitely designed for dancing.
 Remember these: The Twist, The Stroll, The Handjive, The Jitterbug.

 Elvis Presley and Chuck Berry

 Bill Haley and the Comets—"Rock Around the Clock"

 There were other contributors to the development of rock ‘n’ roll besides rhythm and blues.
 Country music, gospel, jazz, blues, and folk all had significant influences on this new genre in America.
 A mix of white and black artists was affecting the way people (mostly teens) listened to this music.